daniil/new-developers-advice/README.md

   - [boot.dev](https://www.boot.dev/)
   - [Formation](https://formation.dev/)
 - These are in no particular order and the reason they made the list is trivial in a best way - they all came up in a positive way in several conversations.
+- For a great overview of very detailed breakdown of all concepts needed for Front-End Development (with a ton of helpful deep dive links), highly recommend the [Front-End Handbook](https://frontendmasters.com/guides/front-end-handbook/2024/) from [Frontend Masters](https://frontendmasters.com/).

 ### Learning Early On